minjae-lulu/minjae-lulu.github.io/Blog/content/blog/Education/index.md

 ---
 title: Education
-description:
+description: "
-"M.Sc. in Computer Science and Engineering, UNIST, South Korea 2023 ~
+2016.03 - Present : B.S.
+Student in School of Computer Science and Engineering at Ulsan National Institute of Science and Technology (UNIST)

-B.Sc. in Computer Science and Engineering, UNIST, South Korea 2018 – 2022"
+"
 ---